Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 Germany’s take on the Digital Operational Resilience Act (DORA)

-German banks and financial institutions take DORA seriously and have been preparing for the last year.
+German banks and financial institutions take DORA seriously and have been preparing for it for the last year.

 According to the BaFin website, BaFin and the Deutsche Bundesbank are also preparing for DORA - in particular, by adopting supervisory and administrative practices and implementing IT processes and systems within the framework of DORA.
 For example, the financial regulator BaFin in Germany is becoming the national reporting hub for ICT incidents in the financial sector.
 BaFin also accepts notifications as part of ICT third-party management, which institutions and companies are obliged to submit, and analyzes them with a view to potential risks for the financial sector.